mihonapp/mihon/CONTRIBUTING.md

     * [Translations](https://tachiyomi.org/help/contribution/#translation)
 4. After following 1. and 3. you can [open your issue](https://github.com/tachiyomiorg/tachiyomi/issues/new)

-***
+---

-# Catalogue requests
+# Source requests

-* Catalogue requests should be created at https://github.com/tachiyomiorg/tachiyomi-extensions#readme, not here
+* Source requests should be created at https://github.com/tachiyomiorg/tachiyomi-extensions#readme, not here

 # Bugs
 * Include version (More > About > Version)